2Department of Radiology, Gaziosmanpasa Hospital, Yeni Yuzyil University, Istanbul, Türkiye

 Abstract

-Methods: In this single-center retrospective cohort study, 103 patients who received anticoagulation therapy for at least three months following PTE diagnosis were included.
+METHODS: In this single-center retrospective cohort study, 103 patients who received anticoagulation therapy for at least three months following a PTE diagnosis were included.
 Patients with malignancy, pulmonary hypertension, antiphospholipid syndrome, or recurrent embolism were excluded.
-Clinical variables, treatment details, and radiologic parameters, including thrombus burden (Qanadli score) and density (Hounsfield units (HU)), were recorded.
-Residual thrombus was evaluated via follow-up pulmonary CT angiography.
+Clinical variables, treatment details, and radiologic parameters, including thrombus burden (Qanadli score) and density (Hounsfield units, HU), were recorded.
+Residual thrombus was evaluated by follow-up pulmonary CT angiography.
 Multivariate logistic regression was used to identify independent predictors.

-Results: Residual thrombus was observed in a subset of patients.
-Chronic obstructive pulmonary disease (COPD) (OR = 6.29; p = 0.017) and right heart dysfunction (OR = 8.01; p = 0.026) emerged as independent predictors of thrombus persistence.
+RESULTS: Residual thrombus was detected in 30 of 103 patients (29.1%).
+Chronic obstructive pulmonary disease (COPD) (odds ratio [OR]=6.29; p=0.017) and right ventricular dysfunction (RVD) (OR=8.01; p=0.026) emerged as independent predictors of thrombus persistence.
 No significant association was found between residual thrombus and initial Qanadli score or HU values.